 “Each Step of the Way” – 572

 Perhaps this song doesn’t come to mind as an invitation song we would sing, but considering our race and the second leg of that race we must take each step with the Savior.
-With perseverance and endurance ‘we shall enter the city up there…’ Do you struggle in this race (walk) taking a stepwith Christ?
+With perseverance and endurance ‘we shall enter the city up there…’ Do you struggle in this race (walk) with Christ?
 Does it seem like a long road ahead?
 Don’t dread tomorrow, face it with a trust that He will guide you ‘each step of the way.’

 “A Beautiful Life” – 570